krvoje/clockking/README.md

 Keyboard shortcuts are listed on the screen, spacebar toggles whether an item is clocked or not.

-There is a time-granularity toggle for how detailed you want to be with your tracking.
+There is a time-granularity toggle for how detailed you want to be with your tracking (1h, 30m, 15m, ...)

+When recording a task, the end timestamp is rounded to the current granularity.

 The executable creates a `./.clockking/db.json` where the current list is stored.
 There's an autosave loop, and the data gets saved when you quit the program normally.